Self-Evolving Vision-Language Models for Image Quality Assessment via Voting and Ranking: Conclusion and Discussion

 \section{Conclusion and Discussion}

 \textbf{Conclusion}.
 We have introduced EvoQuality, a fully self-supervised framework that enables a VLM to self-improve its IQA capability.
-By integrating pairwise majority voting and relative ranking, EvoQuality generates reliable supervisory signals and learns directly from them to enhance perceptual quality assessment.
-Comprehensive experiments validate its effectiveness, demonstrating significant gains in the base VLM's zero-shot performance across diverse IQA benchmarks.
+By integrating pairwise majority voting with relative ranking strategies, EvoQuality generates robust supervisory signals, allowing the model to refine its perceptual judgments directly from internal consensus.
+Comprehensive experiments validate its effectiveness, demonstrating significant gains in the VLM's performance across diverse IQA benchmarks.
+Furthermore, EvoQuality demonstrates remarkable flexibility: it can be seamlessly applied atop existing supervised VLM-based models to augment generalization on unseen datasets, thereby establishing its practical value for real-world deployment.

 \textbf{Limitations and future directions}.
 Despite the promising results, EvoQuality has limitations that suggest clear directions for future research.
-On the one hand, while it eliminates the need for quality labels, the current algorithm still depends on an in-domain pool of unlabeled images.
-Future work could explore methods to improve data efficiency or to enable learning from more general, out-of-domain image collections.
-On the other hand, the self-evolution process, particularly the iterative voting and reinforcement learning stages, is computationally intensive and time-consuming.
-We believe significant optimizations are possible.
-Future research could focus on developing more efficient voting schemes, such as active sampling of the most informative image pairs.
+First, although the framework eliminates the reliance on ground-truth quality labels, it remains contingent upon an in-domain pool of unlabeled images.
+The diversity and scope of this unsupervised corpus may directly influence the VLM's ultimate performance.
+Future work could investigate methods to enhance data efficiency or enable effective learning from more generalized, out-of-domain image collections.
+Second, the self-evolution process, particularly the iterative voting and reinforcement learning stages, entails significant computational overhead.
+We posit that substantial optimizations are feasible.
+Future research could focus on developing more efficient voting schemes, such as active sampling strategies that prioritize the most informative image pairs.
+Finally, we envision extending the EvoQuality paradigm to other subjective perceptual tasks where relative ranking is intrinsically more suitable than absolute regression, such as assessing image aesthetics, evaluating the realism of generative models, or ranking user-generated videos.
+Collectively, these directions highlight the potential for developing robust, scalable, self-evolving perceptual systems.